Fire Plans Review

 |Value of Work||Fee Amount|

-*There is a 8% Technology Surcharge on all plan review fees.
+*There is a 5% technology surcharge fee applied to all plan review fees.

 When in the planning stage of a new building construction, owners must go through a plan review process.
 Part of that process includes a Fire Plan Review, conducted by an Office of the Fire Marshal Plans Reviewer.
 This ensures all new construction meets specific fire code and fire and life safety standards set forth by International Fire Code and the NFPA.